JakubKrhovjak/grud/README.md

 # Cloud Native Platform

-Cloud-native microservices platform demonstrating modern Go backend architecture with observability, security, and infrastructure as code.
+**Showcase project** demonstrating production-ready infrastructure for a mid-sized company (10-50 engineers, multiple teams).

+This is intentionally "enterprise-grade" - the goal was to build a reference architecture that handles real-world concerns: observability, security, CI/CD, infrastructure as code, and operational excellence.
+Not every project needs this complexity, but when you do, this is how it's done.

 ## Why These Technologies?